Research

 Master's thesis.
 Resting

-Presented at: MIT Golub Center for Finance and Policy (GCFP).
+Presented at MIT Golub Center for Finance and Policy (GCFP).

-RA (database manager) for Igor Makarov and Antoinette Schoar
+Database manager for Igor Makarov and Antoinette Schoar

 R&R, American Economic Review